When disabled, hides the error messages about the possible issues from the logged in users.

 When a page is selected, that page will handle the OAuth flow.
 Keep in mind that, you must change your Oauth Redirect URI for every App you configured.
 By default the OAuth flow is handled by /wp-login.php.

 Important: You won’t be able to reach the selected page unless a social login/registration happens.
+For this reason, make sure you select a page what you won’t be using for anything else.

 Prevent external redirect overrides